Processing math: 100%

 A note on the Riemann integral of sin(x)/x

-In this post, we will prove the famous result that \[ \int_{0}^{\infty}\frac{\sin x}{x}dx=\frac{\pi}{2}. \] We first fix some $0<a<\infty$ and consider $e^{-xy}\sin x$.
-We shall show that $e^{-xy}\sin x$ is integrable on $0<x< a$ and $y>0$.
-As $\left|\sin x\right|\le1$, one may instead try to prove the integrability of $e^{-xy}$ for this purpose.
-Unfortunately, the attempt would fail since \[ \int_{0}^{a}\int_{0}^{\infty}e^{-xy}\,dy\,dx=\int_{0}^{a}\frac{1}{x}dx=\infty \] diverges.
-Bounding $e^{-xy}\sin x$ with $e^{-xy}$ turns out to be too rough near $x=0$, because $1/x\rightarrow\infty$ but $\sin x/x\rightarrow1$ when $x\searrow0$.
-We therefore need to use a tighter bound near $x=0$ to make the integral finite.
-Observe that, since $\sin x/x\rightarrow1$, given $\varepsilon>0$ there exists $\delta>0$ such that $\left|\sin x/x-1\right|< \varepsilon$ for $0< x< \delta$.
-Hence, \begin{eqnarray*} \int_{0}^{a}\int_{0}^{\infty}e^{-xy}\sin x\,dy\,dx & = & \int_{0}^{\delta}\int_{0}^{\infty}e^{-xy}\sin x\,dy\,dx+\int_{\delta}^{a}\int_{0}^{\infty}e^{-xy}\sin x\,dy\,dx\\ & \le & \int_{0}^{\delta}\frac{\sin x}{x}dx+\int_{\delta}^{a}\frac{1}{x}dx\\ & \le & \left(1+\varepsilon\right)\delta+\ln a-\ln\delta < \infty. \end{eqnarray*} Similarly, \[\int_{0}^{a}\int_{0}^{\infty}e^{-xy}\sin x\,dy\,dx \ge \left(1-\varepsilon\right)\delta-\ln a+\ln\delta > -\infty. \] It follows that the integral indeed exists.
-Now we can perform the double integral in two orders to obtain \[ \int_{0}^{a}\left(\int_{0}^{\infty}e^{-xy}\, dy \right)\sin x\, dx=\int_{0}^{a}\frac{\sin x}{x}dx \] and \begin{eqnarray*} \int_{0}^{\infty}\left(\int_{0}^{a}e^{-xy}\sin x \, dx \right) dy & = & \int_{0}^{\infty}\left(\dfrac{1}{y^{2}+1}-\dfrac{\left( \cos a + y\,\sin a \right)e^{-ay}}{y^{2}+1}\right) dy \\ & = & \frac{\pi}{2}-\cos a\int_{0}^{\infty}\frac{e^{-ay}}{1+y^{2}}dy-\sin a\int_{0}^{\infty}\frac{y\,e^{-ay}}{1+y^{2}} dy \end{eqnarray*} Hence, \begin{eqnarray*} \left|\int_{0}^{a}\frac{\sin x}{x}dx-\frac{\pi}{2}\right| & = & \cos a\int_{0}^{\infty}\frac{e^{-ay}}{1+y^{2}}dy+\sin a\int_{0}^{\infty}\frac{y\,e^{-ay}}{1+y^{2}}dy\\ & \le & \int_{0}^{\infty}\left(1+y\right)e^{-ay}\, dy\\ & = & a^{-2}+a^{-1}. \end{eqnarray*} By taking $a\rightarrow\infty$ we obtain the desired result.
+In this post, we will prove the famous result that \int_{0}^{\infty}\frac{\sin x}{x}dx=\frac{\pi}{2}.
+We first fix some 0<a<\infty and consider e^{-xy}\sin x.
+We shall show that e^{-xy}\sin x is integrable on 0<x< a and y>0.
+As \left|\sin x\right|\le1, one may instead try to prove the integrability of e^{-xy} for this purpose.
+Unfortunately, the attempt would fail since \int_{0}^{a}\int_{0}^{\infty}e^{-xy}\,dy\,dx=\int_{0}^{a}\frac{1}{x}dx=\infty diverges.
+Bounding e^{-xy}\sin x with e^{-xy} turns out to be too rough near x=0, because 1/x\rightarrow\infty but \sin x/x\rightarrow1 when x\searrow0.
+We therefore need to use a tighter bound near x=0 to make the integral finite.
+Observe that, since \sin x/x\rightarrow1, given \varepsilon>0 there exists \delta>0 such that \left|\sin x/x-1\right|< \varepsilon for 0< x< \delta.
+Hence, \begin{eqnarray*} \int_{0}^{a}\int_{0}^{\infty}e^{-xy}\sin x\,dy\,dx & = & \int_{0}^{\delta}\int_{0}^{\infty}e^{-xy}\sin x\,dy\,dx+\int_{\delta}^{a}\int_{0}^{\infty}e^{-xy}\sin x\,dy\,dx\\ & \le & \int_{0}^{\delta}\frac{\sin x}{x}dx+\int_{\delta}^{a}\frac{1}{x}dx\\ & \le & \left(1+\varepsilon\right)\delta+\ln a-\ln\delta < \infty. \end{eqnarray*} Similarly, \int_{0}^{a}\int_{0}^{\infty}e^{-xy}\sin x\,dy\,dx \ge \left(1-\varepsilon\right)\delta-\ln a+\ln\delta > -\infty.
+It follows that the integral indeed exists.
+Now we can perform the double integral in two orders to obtain \int_{0}^{a}\left(\int_{0}^{\infty}e^{-xy}\, dy \right)\sin x\, dx=\int_{0}^{a}\frac{\sin x}{x}dx and \begin{eqnarray*} \int_{0}^{\infty}\left(\int_{0}^{a}e^{-xy}\sin x \, dx \right) dy & = & \int_{0}^{\infty}\left(\dfrac{1}{y^{2}+1}-\dfrac{\left( \cos a + y\,\sin a \right)e^{-ay}}{y^{2}+1}\right) dy \\ & = & \frac{\pi}{2}-\cos a\int_{0}^{\infty}\frac{e^{-ay}}{1+y^{2}}dy-\sin a\int_{0}^{\infty}\frac{y\,e^{-ay}}{1+y^{2}} dy \end{eqnarray*} Hence, \begin{eqnarray*} \left|\int_{0}^{a}\frac{\sin x}{x}dx-\frac{\pi}{2}\right| & = & \cos a\int_{0}^{\infty}\frac{e^{-ay}}{1+y^{2}}dy+\sin a\int_{0}^{\infty}\frac{y\,e^{-ay}}{1+y^{2}}dy\\ & \le & \int_{0}^{\infty}\left(1+y\right)e^{-ay}\, dy\\ & = & a^{-2}+a^{-1}. \end{eqnarray*} By taking a\rightarrow\infty we obtain the desired result.

 You can find different proofs of the same result here.
-Besides, this thread shows why $\sin{x}/x$ is Riemann integrable but not Lebesgue integrable on $(0,\infty)$.
+Besides, this thread shows why \sin{x}/x is Riemann integrable but not Lebesgue integrable on (0,\infty).

 Related Posts Plugin for WordPress, Blogger...